czbiohub-sf/utilities/README.md

 ## Installation

-Clone this report and make a new environment, then install the package:
+Clone this repo and install it, preferably in a fresh conda environment.

+**Note: this package is written for Python 3, it is not compatible with 2.7**

 Create a conda environment called `utilities-env` specific to this Python package:

-**Note: this package is written for Python 3, if you are using anaconda2 this will not work (and you should update)**

 ```
 # Create an environment called `utilities-env` with Python and pip
-➜  conda create --name utilities-env python pip
+➜  conda create --name utilities-env python=3.6 pip
 ➜  source activate utilities-env
 (utilities-env) ➜
 ```